 The Pledge for Change represents a mutual commitment towards building a stronger aid ecosystem based on the principles of solidarity, humility, self-determination and equality.

-The pledge builds on previous commitments made by our sector, for example the Charter for Change and the Grand Bargain, in pursuit of the Global Goals agreed by world leaders in 2015.
-While those initiatives focus on the role of INGOs, the pledge emphasizes the part to be played by local organizations and the rights, needs and priorities of local communities.
+The Pledge for Change builds on previous commitments made by our sector, for example the Charter for Change and the Grand Bargain, in pursuit of the Global Goals agreed by world leaders in 2015.
+While those initiatives focus on the role of INGOs, the Pledge for Change emphasizes the part to be played by local organisations and the rights, needs and priorities of local communities.

 Since the Pledge for Change was publicly launched in October 2022, many internal changes have been driven by current Signatories who are reviewing their operational, programmatic, and other practices.
 Adeso hopes that Signatories will lead the sector with the help of this global pledge for large-scale, systemic change in how donors and humanitarian and development organisations operate and how they impact partners and communities around the world.
 As leaders they are working with national and local organisations worldwide for a fairer future in which all people’s needs are met and their rights upheld, governments fulfill their responsibilities and civil society flourishes.

 The Pledge for Change’s Secretariat is hosted by Adeso.

 The Secretariat consists of two key positions within Adeso: Global Director of the Pledge for Change and Pledge’s Program Officer.